SeeSharpSoft/intellij-csv-validator/README.md

 #### CSV Plugin causes the IDE to stop working properly

-Since version 2.11.0, the plugins requires the IntelliJ platform to be executed on JRE9 or higher.
+Since version 2.14.0, the plugins requires the IntelliJ platform to be executed on JRE11 or higher.
 If this is not the case, the following error log can be noticed:

-`com.intellij.diagnostic.PluginException: While loading class net.seesharpsoft.intellij.plugins.csv.CsvFileTypeOverrider: net/seesharpsoft/intellij/plugins/csv/CsvFileTypeOverrider has been compiled by a more recent version of the Java Runtime (class file version 53.0), this version of the Java Runtime only recognizes class file versions up to 52.0 [Plugin: net.seesharpsoft.intellij.plugins.csv]`
+`com.intellij.diagnostic.PluginException: While loading class net.seesharpsoft.intellij.plugins.csv.CsvFileTypeOverrider: net/seesharpsoft/intellij/plugins/csv/CsvFileTypeOverrider has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0 [Plugin: net.seesharpsoft.intellij.plugins.csv]`

-In some cases the error log doesn't seem to point this out in a noticable manner, but the IDE doesn't work correctly after enabling the plugin.
+In some cases the error log doesn't seem to point this out in a noticeable manner, but the IDE doesn't work correctly after enabling the plugin.
 Always disable the plugin first before continuing with the following steps.

 Please read the [official instructions](https://intellij-support.jetbrains.com/hc/en-us/articles/206544879-Selecting-the-JDK-version-the-IDE-will-run-under) on how to switch to a newer JRE, or [manually install](https://github.com/SeeSharpSoft/intellij-csv-validator#installation) a [prior CSV plugin version](https://github.com/SeeSharpSoft/intellij-csv-validator/releases/tag/2.10.0).